Vitalian (consul): Later life

 Once back in northern Thrace, Vitalian went into hiding, while many of his erstwhile aides were captured and executed.
 Nothing is known of him for the next three years, although a short remark by a chronicler seems to indicate that he resurfaced and led another armed rebellion during the last months of Anastasius's life.
 When Anastasius died in July 518, he was succeeded by Justin I, the comes excubitorum (commander of the imperial bodyguard).
 The new emperor quickly moved to strengthen his rule, dismissing a number of potential rivals or enemies.
 At the same time, he called upon Vitalian to come to Constantinople.

 Upon his arrival, Vitalian was made magister militum in praesenti, named honorary consul, and soon after raised to the rank of patricius.
 As a well-known champion of Chalcedonian orthodoxy, Vitalian was to play a role in the new regime's reaffirmation of the Chalcedonian doctrines and reconciliation with Rome.
 He played an active role in the negotiations with the Pope, and in 519, he was one of the prominent men who escorted a papal delegation into the capital.
 Vitalian also took vengeance on the staunchly Monophysite Patriarch of Antioch, Severus, who had celebrated Vitalian's defeat in his panegyric On Vitalian the tyrant and on the victory of the Christ-loving Anastasius the king: Justin ordered Severus's tongue to be cut out, and Severus fled to Egypt along with Julian, Bishop of Halicarnassus.

 Finally in 520, Vitalian was appointed ordinary consul for the year, sharing the office with Rusticius.
-Nevertheless, the former rebel continued to pose a potential challenge to Justin, and more importantly to his nephew and heir-apparent, Justinian (r.
+Some scholars such as Brian Croke and Peter Sarris argue that, contrary to Procopius' account which states that Justinian was the leading figure in Justin's regime almost immediately, by this point Vitalian was 'the most powerful man in court after the emperor'.Nevertheless, the former rebel continued to pose a potential challenge to Justin, and more importantly to his nephew and heir-apparent, Justinian (r.
 527–565).
 Thus, in July of the same year he was murdered inside the Great Palace along with his secretary Paulus and his domesticus (aide) Celerianus.
-According to John of Nikiou, he was killed because he was plotting against Justin; most chroniclers, however, put the responsibility for the crime on Justinian's desire to rid himself of a potential rival for his uncle's succession.
+According to John of Nikiou, he was killed because he was plotting against Justin; most chroniclers including Procopius, the preeminent chronicler of the reign of Justin's successor Justinian, however, put the responsibility for the crime on Justinian's desire to rid himself of a potential rival for his uncle's succession.However, modern scholars such as Croke have suggested that neither narrative surrounding Vitalian's death may be accurate and that Vitalian may have been killed simply for the latent threat he represented to Justin's rule.